If the Twin Cities have their very own Wilco, Erik Brandt and the Urban Hillbilly Quartet are it.

 On the surface “Blind Horse” is an upbeat mix of folk, bluegrass, and Americana (not to mention a showcase for Brandt’s accordion and Mikey Bales’ fiddle).
 A closer listen reveals that it is a thoughtful critique of the negative slant of newspapers, as Erik wonders why “the headlines all read blood” and if the reporters who “spin out news seen through a dark lens” were “sleeping when the good news came in.”
 The ultimate message is hopeful: “can't you see there's a better way calling you?/don't let the darkness of this of this world get you down.”

 from the 1997 album Living in the City

 “Snowblind” is my favorite Urban Hillbilly Quartet song.
-Slow and emotive, it is led by a heavily tremolo’d guitar riff and an affectingly understated vocal.
+Slow and affecting, it is led by a heavily tremolo’d guitar riff and a fittingly understated vocal.
 The cryptic lyrics (“snowblinded by the fall/hoping you catch me before I hit the wall/never sure how you were seeing me/let me go on as I wanted to be”) are among Brandt’s best.